P12: Unlearning - Bend It on the Backwards Bike

 Everyday Examples of Why Unlearning Feels Impossible

-Even smaller changes can throw you for a loop.
-Think about these moments:
+Even tiny changes can throw you for a loop.

-- Driving on the “wrong” side of the road: Land in a country where cars drive on the opposite side, and suddenly survival feels counter-intuitive at every turn.
+- Driving on the “wrong” side of the road when abroad: Land in a country where cars drive on the opposite side, and suddenly survival feels counter-intuitive at every turn.

 - Hot and cold water taps: You know the handles are reversed.
 Yet, you reflexively turn the wrong one, every time, like muscle memory is mocking you.